spikedoanz/spikedoanz.github.io/content/what-does-a-lean-proof-prove.md

 3. lean's __soundness__ (the stronger property) remains unproven.
    > recall: consistency says "you can't prove `False`." soundness says "every
-   > provable statement is true in the intended model"—the symbols mean what
+   > provable statement is true in the intended model" -- the symbols mean what
    > you think they mean.
    >
    > carneiro's thesis sketches a soundness proof relative to a ZFC model, but